What is Lower Limb Reconstruction?

 It comprises biological joint re-alignment including the treatment of malunions, nonunions, modern limb lengthening techniques usually using minimally invasive external fixation.
 It also includes management of bone and joint infections including osteomyelitis and septic arthritis.

 What will happen during my consultation?

 When you meet with your consultant surgeon you will be talked through the entire reconstruction process.
 They will discuss with you what'll happen before, during and after the procedure and any pain you may experience.
 Take this time with your consultant surgeon to ensure your mind is put at rest.
-We've created a short downloadable guide that you might find useful to print off and use to write down any questions you may have.
-Do take this with you to your consultation.

 What are the benefits of lower limb reconstruction?